-- Q. Is there an upgrade path for me if I was working toward an existing MCSE certification but have not yet earned it?
+- Is there an upgrade path for me if I was working towards an existing MCSE certification but have not yet earned it?

-A. All individuals who have passed a qualifying elective exam since January 1, 2016, will be granted the corresponding new MCSE certification for 2016, without the need to take additional exams, if they have met all exam requirements.
+All individuals who have passed a qualifying elective exam since 1 January 2016 will be granted the corresponding new MCSE certification for 2016, without the need to take additional exams, if they have met all exam requirements.

-- Q. What is the recertification requirement for all MCSE specialties released prior to September 2016?
+- What is the recertification requirement for all MCSE specialities released prior to September 2016?

 Recertification exams cover material from the exams taken to originally earn the credential, with particular emphasis on the most recent product and process changes.

-- Q. What happens to my retired Microsoft Certified Systems Engineer certification?
+- What happens to my withdrawn Microsoft Certified Systems Engineer certification?

 Note: This technology is no longer supported by Microsoft mainstream support.
 We recommend that you pursue a certification on current technology.